ptekkis18/ptekkis18/README.md

 ### Hi there, I'm Tekkis 👋

-# I'm a Cyber Security Student
+# I'm a Cyber Security PostGraduate
-- 🔭 I’m currently doing a Master in Cyber Security
+- 🔭 I have Graduated with a Master in Cyber Security
 - 🎓 Graduate with Bachelor's Hons Degree in Computer Science
 - 💼 I’m looking for job oportunities in Cyber Security and Software Development
 - ⚡ Fun fact: Coding is never boring